PhD in Comparative Literature

 Selection of the Comprehensive Examination Committee

-By the end of the second year of study, the student selects the chairperson of his or her Comprehensive Examination Committee, who then becomes the student's primary adviser.
+By the end of the second year of study, the student selects (from among the faculty of the Program in Comparative Literature) the chairperson of his or her Comprehensive Examination Committee, who then becomes the student's primary advisor.
 With the approval of the Graduate Program Director, a co-chair may be appointed from among the Associated Faculty of the Program.
-By the beginning of the sixth semester the committee chairperson and candidate select the rest of the committee, which consists of at least four members of the graduate faculty: at least two from the Program of Comparative Literature and at least one from another program.* The fourth member may come from either inside or outside the Program.
+By the beginning of the spring semester of the G3 year, the committee chair and student select the rest of the committee, which consists of at least four members of the graduate faculty: at least two from the Program of Comparative Literature and at least one from another program.
+The fourth member may come from either inside or outside the Program.

-When the student has selected the three topics and the bibliographies have been drafted and approved by individual committee members, the student arranges a meeting of the Comprehensive Examination Committee for the purpose of formal acceptance of the topics and final input from the committee members.
+When the student has selected the three topics, drafted the rationales and bibliographies, and secured the approval of individual committee members, the student arranges a meeting of the entire Comprehensive Examination Committee for the purpose of formalacceptanceof the topics and final input from the committee members.

-The final versions of the bibliographies and secondary source lists and any topic proposals approved by the committee should be submitted to the Graduate Program Director no fewer than 30 days before the Examination, to be added to the student’s permanent file.
+The final versions of the bibliographies and secondary source lists and any topic proposals approved by the committee are to be submitted to the Graduate Program Director no fewer than 30 days before the Examination.
+These become part of the student’s permanent file.

 All three topics are evaluated by both written and oral examination.
 Successful completion of this examination allows the candidate to proceed to the dissertation.

-- The Written Examination: The written examination will be a take-home exam.
-Students will write three essays, one on each topic (2500-3300 words each) within a seven-day period agreed upon by the committee.
-Questions will be released to the student at 9:00 a.m. on day 1 by the committee chair and the essays will be returned by the student to the whole committee by 5:00 p.m. on day 7.
+The Written Examination is a take-home exam.
+Students write three essays, one on each topic (2500-3300 words each), within a seven-day period agreed upon by the committee.
+Questions are released to the student at 9 AM on day 1 by the Committee Chair and the essays are returned by the student to the whole committee via email by 5 PM on day 7.

-At the conclusion of the oral examination, the Committee meets privately and takes a vote to determine whether the candidate has passed or failed.
+At the conclusion of the oral examination, the Committee meets behind closed doors and takes a vote to determine whether the candidate has passed or failed.
 The Committee Chair makes known to the candidate the decision immediately after the examiners have conferred at the conclusion of the oral exam.
-The Committee Chair, at that time, provides an explanation for the decision of the Committee.
+The Committee Chair, at that time, provides the candidate with an explanation of the Committee’s decision.
 In the event of a negative decision by the examiners, the student’s committee consults with the Graduate Program Director during the week following the examination.
 The Graduate Program Director thereupon informs the student either that permission to take the examination a second and final time has been granted, or that termination of graduate studies is advised.

-The dissertation may deal with any subject in literary theory, or with the comparison of texts, in the original languages of works from two or more literatures.
-The dissertation offers sustained inquiry into topics of literary-theoretical, literary-historical, or interdisciplinary importance, including cross-cultural literary and film analysis; it should deal in a substantial way with texts in at least two languages, and, when appropriate, take into consideration diverse cultural and linguistic contexts.
+The doctoral dissertation may deal with any subject in literary theory, or with the comparison of texts, in the original languages of works from two or more literatures.
+The dissertation offers sustained inquiry into topics of literary-theoretical, literary-historical, or interdisciplinary importance; it should deal in a substantial way with texts in at least two languages, and, when appropriate, take into consideration diverse cultural and linguistic contexts.
 A translation dissertation may be proposed, provided that it is prefaced by an extensive introduction, with a level of analysis appropriate to a doctoral dissertation.
-The introduction should deal with theories and specific problems of the translation.
-Students planning to write a translation dissertation must take Comparative Literature 751 Theory and Practice of Translation.
+This introduction should deal with theories and specific problems of the translation.
+Note that students planning to write a dissertation on translation studies must take Comparative Literature 751 Theory and Practice of Translation.

-Within 3 months after the student successfully completes the Ph.D. examination, the student selects, in consultation with the Graduate Program Director and the prospective chair, a chair of the dissertation committee from graduate faculty in Comparative Literature.
-With the chair of the dissertation committee, the student then selects the other members of the Ph.D. dissertation committee, composed of at least four members of the graduate faculty (of whom at least two are from Comparative Literature and at least one is from another department or program).* In consultation with the chair of the dissertation committee, the student arranges a preliminary meeting of the entire committee.
+Within 3 months after the student successfully completes the Comprehensive examination, the student selects, in consultation with the Graduate Program Director, a chair of the dissertation committee from among the graduate faculty in Comparative Literature.
+The Chair of the dissertation committee then assists the student to select the other members of the dissertation committee, which must include at least four members of the graduate faculty (of whom at least one other is from the Program of Comparative Literature and at least one is from another department or program).* In consultation with the chair of the dissertation committee, the student arranges a preliminary meeting of the entire committee.

-Within 6 months following the successful completion of the Comprehensive examination, the student presents and defends a Ph.D. prospectus with bibliography.
-The prospectus should describe, in 10 to 15 pages, the aims, method, and scope of the proposed dissertation; the accompanying bibliography should not exceed 10 pages.
-The oral defense of the prospectus, no less than one hour in duration, takes place in the presence of the student’s full dissertation committee.
-After a successful defense, and within the same semester, the student files the approved final version of the prospectus, signed by the Graduate Program Director and the Department Chair, with the Graduate School, and provides a copy to the Graduate Program Director.
-Graduate School regulations stipulate that a dissertation prospectus be formally filed at least seven months before the dissertation defense.*
+After a successful prospectus defense (and within the same semester) the student files the approved final version of the prospectus with a cover sheet signed by the Graduate Program Director and the Department Chair, with the Graduate School, and provides a copy to the Graduate Program Director.
+Graduate School regulations stipulate that a dissertation prospectus be formally filed at least seven months before the dissertation defense.